Brachiosaurus: Skull

 The premaxilla appears to have been longer than that of Camarasaurus, sloping more gradually toward the nasal bar, which created the very long snout.
 Brachiosaurus had a long and deep maxilla (the main bone of the upper jaw), which was thick along the margin where the alveoli (tooth sockets) were placed, thinning upward.
 The interdental plates of the maxilla were thin, fused, porous, and triangular.
 There were triangular nutrient foramina between the plates, each containing the tip of an erupting tooth.
 The narial fossa (depression) in front of the bony nostril was long, relatively shallow, and less developed than that of Giraffatitan.
 It contained a subnarial fenestra, which was much larger than those of Giraffatitan and Camarasaurus.
 The dentaries (the bones of the lower jaws that contained the teeth) were robust, though less than in Camarasaurus.
 The upper margin of the dentary was arched in profile, but not as much as in Camarasaurus.
 The interdental plates of the dentary were somewhat oval, with diamond shaped openings between them.
 The dentary had a Meckelian groove that was open until below the ninth alveolus, continuing thereafter as a shallow trough.

 Each maxilla had space for fourteen or fifteen teeth, whereas Giraffatitan had eleven and Camarasaurus eight to ten.
 The maxillae contained replacement teeth that had rugose enamel, similar to Camarasaurus, but lacked the small denticles (serrations) along the edges.
 Since the maxilla was wider than that of Camarasaurus, Brachiosaurus would have had larger teeth.
 The replacement teeth in the premaxilla had crinkled enamel, and the most complete of these teeth did not have denticles.
 It was somewhat spatulate (spoon-shaped), and had a longitudinal ridge.
 Each dentary had space for about fourteen teeth.
 The maxillary tooth rows of Brachiosaurus and Giraffatitan ended well in front of the antorbital fenestra (the opening in front of the orbit), whereas they ended just in front of and below the fenestra in Camarasaurus and Shunosaurus.
+The teeth of Brachiosaurus exhibited a high degree of dental complexity relative to other sauropods.